forrest-akin/css-layout/README.md

 ### Extra credit:
 - [ ] Sprites are often used for images to reduce the number of image files that need to be sent over HTTP.
 [Create a sprite](http://www.spritebox.net/) of all the images on the page and refactor the site to use sprites.
-- [ ] Implement another mockup using CSS best practices
+- [ ] Implement [this site](https://www.palantir.com/).
+Use a static photo for the jumbotron.
-- [ ] Refactor to make the site responsive using vanilla css
+- [ ] Refactor to make the [site responsive](http://learn.shayhowe.com/advanced-html-css/responsive-web-design/) using vanilla css (no Bootstrap!).
+- [ ] Refactor the site to use a responsive video header.